squinkylabs/SquinkyVCV/README.md

 ## More information for programmers, builders, and experimenters

-There are "secret" modules, extra code and other things scattered around this repo.
-We also have written several "essays" about software efficiency, aliasing, and other topics.

-Pointers to some of it can be found [in the docs folder](./docs/README.md).
+There is plenty of information here for programmers.
+Pointers to most of it can be found [in the docs folder](./docs/README.md).

+There are:

+* Instructions for building our code, for VCV 0.6.x and 1.0.0.
+* "Essays" with programming tips.
+* Instructions for running our test suites and performance suites.